 As those fish are caught out and water temperatures rise, trout fishing success here is likely to slow way down by the middle of summer.

-ODFW might put in more than 15,000 hatchery-reared trout during that short span, including a fair number of larger “trophy” trout.
+ODFW might put in more than 12,000 hatchery-reared trout during that short span, including a fair number of larger “trophy” trout.

 How to Catch Trout

 All the usual trout-fishing approaches will work here.

 Bait including naturals such as worms and salmon eggs and artificial offerings such as PowerBait will always catch hatchery-reared trout.
-So will casting lures or flies.

 If you’d like more information about the various approaches to catching trout, check out our article Trout Fishing: Basic How-To Techniques and Tips.